dave-vazquez/hacker-news/README.md

 But, this is literally the situation developers find themselves in nearly every day of their life.
 Do you ever wonder why we have so many different competing frameworks/libraries, why one fad appears only to be quickly replaced by another?

 All of our tools are sub-optimal to some degree.
 But, that's why we get paid the big bucks work with them.
-The idea is never really to find the perfect solution for any given problem, but merely approach it as best as we can.
+The idea is never really to find the perfect solution for any given problem but merely approach it as best as we can.

 So to that I say, when life gives you a terrible API, make some slightly less terrible lemonade!